 Who is Eligible for Coverage Under the Affordable Care Act?

-You are eligible for coverage if you are under age 65 and not enrolled in an employer-sponsored health insurance plan.
+You are eligible for coverage under the Affordable Care Act if you are under age 65 and not enrolled in an employer-sponsored health insurance plan.
 The open enrollment period is the time to choose your private health insurance plan or switch from your existing health insurance plan to a different private plan if you are unhappy.

 The Affordable Care Act, also known as Obamacare, created the Federal and State exchanges.
 Prior to 2019, failure to enroll in a qualifying plan without being eligible for an exemption resulted in a financial penalty.
-Recent changes to the law no longer require that you have insurance, although some states, such as New Jersey, still mandate that you do.
+Recent changes to the law no longer require that you have insurance, although some states, such as New Jersey, still mandate that most state residents do (there are exceptions).

 How to Find the Right Health Insurance Plan